 Enjoy as is or top it off with some coconut flakes, cinnamon, fresh berries or a drizzle of honey.

-What kind of oats are best for overnight oats?
+What kind of oats are best?

 However, quick oats will also work for this recipe, so it’s up to you which one you decide on.